bradcerasani/bradcerasani.me/content/writing/the-black-pixel-web-stack/index.md

 ---
-title: The Black Pixel Web Stack
+title: The Black Pixel web stack
 description: Written shortly after the formalization of Black Pixel's Web Services team, this post features our go-to tools and technologies for developing great experiences.
 date: '2016-06-08'
 ---